open-simulation-platform/open-simulation-platform.github.io/cosim-demo-app/Gunnerus-DP.md

 ## System Description

 The HIL/SIL toplogy is emulated by splitting the simulation into two instances: one running the control system (Figure 2) and another running the simulator models (Figure 3).
 Each instance can run separately on different hardware.
-A single system configuration (Figure 4), where the control plant and simulator is executed in the same instance, is also provied.
+A single system configuration (Figure 4), where the control plant and simulator is executed in the same instance, is also provided.

 The control system and simulator communicates using a network FMU, custom made for this demo.
 Each system instantiates a version with an interface for receiving and sending states.
-For instance, the network FMU in the control system sends thruster commands and receive vessel and environment states.
+For instance, the network FMU in the control system sends thruster commands and receives vessel and environment states.
 The single system configuration does not use the network FMU.

 A list of all FMUs are given in Table 1.